clojure-emacs/orchard/README.md

 **orchard requires Clojure 1.10+ and Java 8+.**

 > [!NOTE]
+>
-> Java 8 is soft-deprecated in Orchard.
-Core Orchard funcitonality continues to work on JDK8, but these following features don't:
+> Java 8 is soft-deprecated in Orchard since version 0.29.
+Core Orchard funcitonality continues to work on JDK 8, but these following features don't:
 > - Java sources parsing

 Just add `orchard` as a dependency and start hacking.